juliomrqz/statusfy/packages/docs/src/guide/theme-customization.md

 yarn add -D stylus-loader stylus
 ```

-and then define your custom style in `/theme/default/style.styl` or `/theme/default/style.stylus`.
+and then define your custom style in `theme/default/style.styl` or `theme/default/style.stylus`.

 ## Assets

 ### Logo

-You can replace the default logo placing an image at the location `/theme/default/img/logo.svg`.
-The available extensions are: `png`, `jpg`, `jpeg`, `gif` and `svg`.
+You can replace the default logo placing an image at the location `theme/default/img/logo.svg`.
+The supported formats are: `png`, `jpg`, `gif` and `svg`.

 ### Icon

-The Icon of the application must be placed at `/theme/default/img/icon.png` and it's used to generate favicons and the [App Icons](./pwa.md#icons).
+The Icon of the application must be placed at `theme/default/img/icon.png` and it's used to generate favicons and the [App Icons](./pwa.md#icons).
 It should be a square image in PNG format with a minimum size of 512px.

 ### Public